Variant of uncertain significance: Limitations of the classifications

-Applications
+Issues

-The number of VUS reports makes it impossible to mention all such reports.
-To give a flavor for some applications in one field, it is perhaps of most interest to focus on breast cancer.
-Remember, this is only a fraction of the information available world-wide about VUS reports related to breast cancer, and as always, your results may vary.
+Because reference genomes are overwhelmingly built from European genomes, VUS frequencies are usually higher for non-European people compared to European people.
+Patients report feelings of confusion and distress after receiving VUS results.
+Additionally, healthcare workers find it difficult to communicate VUS results, and clients generally have difficulty understanding the implications of a VUS, especially if their literacy levels are low.

 In a 2009 US study of over 200 women who received BRCA VUS reports and were surveyed for one year thereafter, distress over the result persisted for the year.

 A 2012 survey of patient outcomes in the Netherlands found that, after genetic counseling for BRCA VUS, patients perceived themselves to have different cancer risks than what had been explained to them by genetic counselors, and that this misperception influenced decisions about radical medical procedures.

 In a 2015 study in the UK, where BRCA VUSs occur in 10-20% of tests, 39% of breast cancer specialists taking part in the study did not know how to explain a VUS report to a patient with no family history, and 71% were unsure about the clinical implications of the test reports.